Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: Introduction

 where the collision operator $L$ is a scattering operator

 with $\nu_0>0$ and $\rho = \int_{\RR^d} f \d v$.
 Throughout this paper, the thermodynamical equilibrium $F$ will be a normalised heavy-tail distribution function satisfying

-This kinetic equation models the evolutions of a particle distribution function $f(t,x,v)\geq 0$ depending on time $t>0$, position $x\in\Omega$ and velocity $v\in\RR^d$.
-The left-hand-side of the equation \eqref{eq:LinBoltz} models the free transport of particles -- notice that we do not consider any electric of magnetic field in this model -- whereas the right-hand-side the scattering operator $L$ models the diffusive and mass preserving interaction between the particles and the background. \\ On the boundary of $\Omega$, we need to prescribe the behaviour of the particles in order for \eqref{eq:LinBoltz} to be well-posed.
-These boundary condition take the form of a balance between the outgoing and ingoing particles, hence we introduce the sets
+This kinetic equation models the evolution of a particle distribution function $f(t,x,v)\geq 0$ depending on time $t>0$, position $x\in\Omega$ and velocity $v\in\RR^d$.
+The left-hand-side of the equation \eqref{eq:LinBoltz} models the free transport of particles -- notice that we do not consider any electric of magnetic field in this model -- whereas the scattering operator $L$ on the right-hand-side models the diffusive and mass preserving interaction between the particles and the background. \\ On the boundary of $\Omega$, we prescribe the behaviour of the particles in order for \eqref{eq:LinBoltz} to be well-posed.
+These boundary condition take the form of a balance between the out-going and in-going particles, hence we introduce the sets